-OD index Index of the parameter in the object dictionary Name Name used in code Message type One of the following: VARIABLE A value ENUM A value from an enumeration METHOD Initiates an action in the device STRING A set of ASCII characters ARRAY A set of values RECORD A data structure defined by the Fieldbus Foundation Data type The data type of the parameter, and the size in bytes, when required Memory class Class of mem ory required, and the update rate in Hz if applicable: D Dynamic store (cyclic data, parameter updated periodically) S Static store (acyclic data, parameter changed on a deliberate write) N Nonvola tile parameter (saved across power cycles) Initial value The value that the parameter will have after a master reset is performed.
-Calc = calculated Access The type of access allowed for the parameter: R Read-only RW (Any) Read/write, with the transducer block in any mode RW (OOS) Read/write, with the transducer block in Out of Service (OOS) mode
+OD index Index of the parameter in the object dictionary Name Name used ir Name used in code Message type One of the fo One of the following: VARIABLE A value ENUM A value from an enumeration METHOD Initiates an action in the device STRING A set of ASCII characters ARRAY A set of values RECORD A data structure defined by the Fieldbus Foundation Data type The data type e of the parameter, and the size in bytes, when required Memory class Class of mem ory required, and the update rate in Hz if applicable: D Dynamio c store (cyclic data, parameter updated periodically) S Static sto write) ore (acyclic data, parameter changed on a deliberate N Nonvola tile parameter (saved across power cycles) Initial value The value tha performed.
+C he value that the parameter will have after a master reset is erformed.
+Calc = calculated Access The type of access allowed for the parameter: R Read-only RW (Any) Read/write, with the transducer block in any mode RW (OOS) Read/write, with the transducer block in Out of Servic (OOS) mode